RikudouSage/LemmyAutomod/README.md

 ### Reanalyze all posts since a point in time

-You can start a job to reanalyse all posts since a certain time.
+You can start a job to reanalyse all posts since a certain time (including checking image hashes).
 This might be helpful if you added a new rule, and want to run this over posts already checked before the rule was in place.
 To do this, run:
 `docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\ReanalyzePostsMessage --arg [datetime]`

 For example:
 `docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\ReanalyzePostsMessage --arg '2024-02-16T01:00:00+02:00'`

+### Unban user and restore content

+If you have accidentally banned a user, you can unban them using the website UI, but make sure you first change the rule that banned them otherwise the user may be re-banned.
+If you've removed their content, you can use the following command to unban and restore content:

+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\UnbanUserMessage --arg [username] --arg [instance]`

+For example:

+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\UnbanUserMessage --arg 'MyUsername' --arg 'lemmings.world'`

+This will unban them.
+It will also iterate through all posts and comments and make all their comments and posts visible again.
+Note this will restore all posts and comments, even if the Automod was not the one that removed them, including posts and comments that the user themselves deleted.
+So be careful using it.